 Despite carrying a host of posts and connections, the Plugable UD-6950H doesn't deliver power to your laptop and that's the price you have to pay for the slightly affordable price tag.

 Its versatility has made it quite popular among its user base.
-It has amassed an average rating of 4.5-stars out of 5.
 Most like the picture quality and easy-to-use nature.
 Fakespot estimates more than 60% of these reviews are reliable and can be trusted.

 Also on Guiding Tech

 Before you invest in a docking station, make sure to check the compatibility of your laptop's hardware with the dock.
 Plus, make sure to replace the HDMI cable with an HDMI 2.0 cable if the setup asks for it.

 So, which one of these docking stations will you go for?
 The Plugable UD-6950H seems like a good option since it has the right blend of features for the price.
 What say?

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.